Spectral triples from stationary Bratteli diagrams: The spectral triple associated with a stationary Bratteli diagram

 \paragraph{Group structure} The space of $\{0,1\}$-sequences carries an Abelian group structure.
 In fact, if we identify $\Pi_n$ with $\Z_{2^n}$ using $\gamma \mapsto \sum_{i=1}^n \gamma_i 2^{i-1}$ then we can write $\Pi_\infty$ as the inverse limit group

 where $\pi_n^{n+1}$ maps $m\: mod \: 2^{n+1}$ to $m\: mod \:2^n$.

 It follows that $C(\Pi_\infty)$ is isomorphic to the group $C^*$-algebra of the Pontrayagin dual

 This suggest that a reasonable choice for the domain of the form would be the (algebraic) group algebra $\CM \hat\Pi_\infty$ whose elements are finite linear combinations of elements of $\hat\Pi_\infty$.
 Now $\CM \hat\Pi_\infty$ corresponds to the subalgebra $C_{l.c.}(\Pi_\infty)\subset C(\Pi_\infty)$ of locally constant functions.
-We have $\lim_{n\to \infty} q_n(f,g)=0$ if $f$ and $g$ are locally constant\footnote{If $f$ is locally constant, then $\delta_e f=0$ in equation~\eqref{eq-deltaef0}, for all $e\in E_n$ for $n$ large enough.} and so, by Lemma~\ref{lem-qn}, $Q$ exists on that core.
+We have $\lim_{n\to \infty} q_n(f,g)=0$ if $f$ and $g$ are locally constant and so by Lemma~\ref{lem-qn} $Q$ exists on that core.
 However, $Q$ is identically $0$ on the domain defined by the core.
 So the algebraic choice of the domain which was motivated by the group structure is not very interesting.